-

 How does it feel?

 The taste is similar, rich in savoury flavour and slightly sweet.
 It feels hearty and nutritious with a slight pungency but no unpleasant aftertaste.
-The salty and sweet tastes indicate the nutritious nature of the herb, with a high mineral content which is energising, tonifying and fortifying (1).
+The salty and sweet tastes indicate the nutritious nature of the herb, with a high mineral content which is energizing, tonifying and building (1).
 There is a slight astringency, indicating the flavonoid content, and suggesting this herb will be drying, tonifying and suited to boggy, damp or bleeding conditions (1).

 It leaves the mouth feeling slightly coated from the volatile oils, with a tackiness as the mucous membranes of the mouth tighten in response to the flavonoids.
 It moves through the body quickly, and you may feel the blood shifting to the periphery as a warming wave or a slight tightening in the head as the blood flow increases.